grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 JSON.md

 ## JSON format

-The JSON file will have lines like these:
+The JSON output has lines as follows:

 <CodeGroup labels={["Output"]}>